eyalroth/blog-gatsby/src/posts/en/2019/Hello World/index.md

 ### Medium

 First there is [Medium](https://medium.com), a blogging platform that is very popular among technical writers.
-It features a simple WYSIWYG editor, integrates well with code-blocks, and -- perhaps most notably -- it already has a large reader base that can help new bloggers extend their reach.
+It features a simple WYSIWYG editor [^1], integrates well with code-blocks, and -- perhaps most notably -- it already has a large reader base that can help new bloggers extend their reach.
 What Medium is missing, and what bothered me the most about it, is the lack of personalization.

 When I read a post that I like I would often be able to recollect where I've read it; visually, that is.
 If I need to search that post again -- and I often do -- it's much easier to find it if I can also identify the site's visual signature.
 I may also stumble upon new posts from that website and then remember that I already liked a post on it, so I'll know that I am more likely to be interested in those new posts.
 I want my readers to have a similar experience with my posts, and that is why Medium was not very appealing to me.